RestComm/sip-presence-service/release/standalone-README.txt

 - XDMS : do "ant xdms-undeploy" on this directory
 - PS : <not available yet>

-----> DEPLOY VIA JMX:

-Option 1) For both servers integrated on same Mobicents do:

-"ant integrated-deploy-jmx" on this directory

-Option 2) For independent servers (in different Mobicents hosts):

-- XDMS : do "ant xdms-deploy-jmx" on this directory
-- PS : <not available yet>

-----> UNDEPLOY VIA JMX:

-Option 1) For both servers integrated on same Mobicents do:

-"ant integrated-undeploy-jmx" on this directory

-Option 2) For independent servers:

-- XDMS : do "ant xdms-undeploy-jmx" on this directory
-- PS : <not available yet>

-NOTE: For management via JMX you can configure JNP host and port in the build.xml script, through properties.

 -----> JAIN SLEE "PRESENCE AWARE" APP EXAMPLES: